operator-playground-io/Jenkins-operator-tile/tutorials/jenkins-pipeline.md

 ### Jenkinsfile

+* The definition of a Jenkins Pipeline is generally stored in a text file called a ***Jenkinsfile***.
-A Jenkinsfile is a text file that stores the entire workflow as code and it can be checked into a SCM on your local system.
-This enables the developers to **access, edit and check the code at all times**.
+* A Jenkinsfile saves the entire workflow as a code and it can be checked into source control.

-The Jenkinsfile is written using the Groovy DSL and it can be created through a text/groovy editor or through the configuration page on the Jenkins instance.
+* A Jenkinsfile is typically written using the Groovy DSL and it can be created through a text editor or through the configuration page on the Jenkins instance.

-**Different types of Jenkins pipeline**

-The Jenkins pipeline is written based on two syntaxes, namely:

-1.**Declarative pipeline syntax**

-2.**Scripted pipeline syntax**
+Creating a Jenkinsfile, provides many advantages including:
+* Pipeline code review
+* Pipeline audit trail

+**Syntax**

+A Jenkins pipeline supports two syntaxes which support continuous delivery requirements.
+* Declarative pipeline syntax
+* Scripted pipeline syntax

 ### Creating Jenkins pipeline